Madejski Stadium: Rugby union

 Although a designated football stadium, the stadium was used regularly since opening for rugby union.
 Richmond were the first rugby team to become Reading's tenants, using the stadium from its opening season in 1998 after outgrowing their original home of Richmond Athletic Ground.
 This tenancy lasted only one season as Richmond went into administration and were nominally merged into London Irish.

-London Irish moved into the stadium in 2000 after a year of ground sharing at the Stoop Memorial Ground in Twickenham.
+London Irish moved into the stadium in 2000 after a year of ground sharing with Harlequins at the Stoop Memorial Ground in Twickenham.
 On 11 January 2008, it was announced that London Irish had reached an agreement to continue playing home games at the stadium until 2026.
 However, they were to leave after the 2019–20 season.
 London Irish played their last game at the stadium on 1 March 2020 when they were defeated by Wasps.
-The COVID-19 pandemic had disrupted the season causing a premature end to their tenancy.
+The COVID-19 pandemic had disrupted the season causing a premature end to their tenancy and forcing them to return to the Stoop for the remainder of the elongated season.

-Irish saw their average crowds grow to more than 11,100 after moving to Reading in 2000, holding the record for the biggest rugby union Premiership attendance at a club ground, when 23,709 people saw Irish play London Wasps on 16 March 2008.
-This record stood until 19 Sep 2009, when Leicester Tigers opened their new stand to increase capacity to 24,000.
+Irish saw their average crowds grow to more than 11,100 after moving to Reading in 2000, holding the record for the biggest rugby union Premiership attendance at a club ground, when 23,709 people saw Irish play Wasps (then London Wasps) on 16 March 2008.
+This record stood until 19 September 2009, when Leicester Tigers opened their new stand to increase capacity to 24,000.

 In addition to London Irish home matches, the stadium has also hosted several knock out phases of European cup rugby where a neutral ground was required or where teams were required to play at a larger capacity ground.

 Music

 Besides football, the Madejski Stadium can be configured to hold other events, including concerts.

+On 13 June 2004, Busted played at the Madejski Stadium, with an attendance of 20,000.

+On 26 May 2005, Elton John played at the Madejski Stadium in front of a crowd of 24,000.
+Reading FC supporters were given priority, with tickets going on sale on the 9 December 2004 ahead of the general sale on 14 December.
+This was followed by XS Madness on 6 June, attended by 9,000.
+The event featured multiple performers including McFly, Rachel Stevens, Charlotte Church, Bananarama and Melanie C.

+Luciano Pavarotti was due to perform the stadium on 1 July 2006, after being delayed from the 11 June due the singer's neck surgery to repair two vertebrae.
+His final public performance was at opening ceremony of the 2006 Winter Olympics in Turin, before his death in 2007 from pancreatic cancer.
+He underwent surgery in early July 2006, with all his remaining concerts being cancelled.

-On 3 July 2006, the Red Hot Chili Peppers played the Madejski Stadium as part of their Stadium Arcadium World Tour.
+On 3 July 2006, the Red Hot Chili Peppers played the Madejski Stadium as part of their Stadium Arcadium World Tour, with a crowd of 28,000 turning up for the event.

+On 1 June 2013, the AllStarz Summer Party was held.
+JLS performed, with the headliner being Jessie J.